adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-14-keyboard-shortcuts.md

 `` ^ control + ` `` - open/close integrated terminal

+`⌘ command + \` - split the terminal

+This is great for when you need to view two files simultaneously in VS Code

 ## Figma

 `⌘ command + d` - duplicate current selection